 You will notice that, while the exterior of the mosque follows the established Ottoman architecture, the interior decoration is radically different from the decoration in mosques constructed in previous centuries.

 When I visited this mosque, I didn’t know that it had been built at the beginning of the 20th century, although I immediately noticed that it was different.

 To answer the question at the beginning of this article, yes – we can certainly talk about Ottoman Izmir.
 The Ottoman heritage, while not as rich as in other Turkish cities, is certainly precious.

-Anyone visiting Izmir should make sure to visit Kemeralti and the Bazaar Quarter, because that’s where you can see Ottoman Izmir and where you will find the historical buildings that I mention in this post.
+Anyone visiting Izmir should make sure to visit Kemeralti and the Bazaar Quarter, because that’s where you can see Ottoman Izmir and where you will find historic buildings that I mention in this post.